fotso0244/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 Code 4-free_dlistint frees a doubly list
 Code 5-get_dnodeint gets a node from a doubly list Code 6-sum_dlistint computes sum of all data
+Code 7-insert_dnodeint inserts a new node at an index